-On 6 June 2012, the European Commission released its proposal for a ‘Directive establishing a framework for the recovery and resolution of credit institutions and investment firms’ (RRD).
+On 6 June 2012, the European Commission released its proposal for a ‘Directive establishing a framework for the recovery and resolution of credit institutions and investment firms’ (BRRD).

-The RRD proposal can be separated into three categories:
+The BRRD proposal can be separated into three categories:

 Draft Regulatory Technical Standards on the content of recovery plans under the draft Directive establishing a framework for the recovery and resolution of credit institutions and investment firms (March 2013)